cosmos72/stmx/README.md

   `'fixnum<` or `'fixnum>`.
   For string keys, typical COMPARE-FUNCTIONs are `'string<` and `'string>`.

+  Note: COMPARE-FUNCTIONs changed in STMX 2.0.0.
+They now must be function names (i.e. symbols), previously they were actual functions.

   Methods: `GMAP-PRED` `GMAP-COUNT` `GMAP-EMPTY?` `CLEAR-GMAP`
            `GET-GMAP` `(SETF GET-GMAP)` `SET-GMAP` `REM-GMAP`
            `MIN-GMAP` `MAX-GMAP` `MAP-GMAP` `DO-GMAP`
            `GMAP-KEYS` `GMAP-VALUES` `GMAP-PAIRS`.

-  Note: COMPARE-FUNCTIONs changed in STMX 2.0.0.
-They now must be function names (i.e. symbols), previously they were actual functions.

-  Note: TMAP methods changed in STMX 1.3.3.
-They now contain `GMAP` in their names, previously they contained `BMAP` in the name.
+  Warning: retrieving the number of elements in a transactional container is potentially expensive: to maintain consistency, it inhibits concurrent insertion and removal from other threads.
+  For this reason, use `GMAP-COUNT` sparingly.

 - `GHASH-TABLE` is the non-transactional version of `THASH-TABLE`.
 Not so interesting by itself, as Common Lisp offers a standard (and usually faster)